arshafiee/Hough-Transform/README.md

 # Hough-Transform
-#### Implementation of Hough Transform Method to Detect Lines and Circles in Different Images in MATLAB.
+#### Implementation of Hough Transform Method to Detect Lines and Circles in Both Noisy and Original Images in MATLAB.